prathameshratthe/Bakery-Management-System/README.md

 ## Features

-- **Add Order**: Add a new order by providing customer name, item ordered, quantity, and the order date is automatically set to the current date.
+- **Add Order**: Add a new order by providing the customer name, item ordered, quantity, and the order date is automatically set to the current date.
 - **View Orders**: Display all the orders in a tabular format.
 - **Update Order**: Update an existing order's item and quantity based on the order ID.
 - **Save to Excel**: Save all the orders to an Excel file named `bakery_orders.xlsx`.